learn-co-students/immersive-mod1-deploy-on-day-1-lite-dc-web-120919/README.md

   name should be the name of the student you're creating the profile for.
 Use the file `student_name.html` to see an example of what a profile's HTML could look like.
-  * For instance, we would create a file `zoe_perez.html` in the main `students` folder.
+  * For instance, we would create a file `zoe_perez.html` in the `students` folder.

-* Still in this branch you created, add the three photos detailed above to the `img/students` folder.
+* Still in this branch you created, add the two photos detailed above to the `img/students` folder.
 The student you're writing the profile for may have to email you their desired pictures or send you links to them, etc.
   * For instance, we would add the pictures titled `zoe_perez_background.jpg`,